-What’s also fascinating is that you can treat THC withdrawal symptoms with the non-psychoactive cannabinoid — CBD.
-This study from 2013 showed (3) that CBD therapy helped one 19 year old girl tremendously with her cannabis withdrawal.
+What’s also interesting is that there’s very early evidence that it might be possible to treat THC withdrawal symptoms with CBD, according to a study from 2013 which showed that CBD therapy helped one 19-year-old girl treat her cannabis withdrawal.
+(3)

-If you feel like cannabis has lowered the quality of your life, or that it negatively affects your productivity, worsens your relations with the people around you, perhaps it’s time to get some help and quit using it altogether.
+If you feel that cannabis has lowered the quality of your life, or that it negatively affects your productivity, worsens your relationships with people around you, perhaps it’s time to get some help and quit using it altogether.

 - Lopez-Quintero C, Pérez de los Cobos J, Hasin DS, Okuda M, Wang S, Grant BF, Blanco C; Probability and predictors of transition from first use to dependence on nicotine, alcohol, cannabis, and cocaine: results of the National Epidemiologic Survey on Alcohol and Related Conditions (NESARC); Drug and Alcohol Dependance; May 2011; 115(1-2):120-30

 - Patel J, Marwaha R; Cannabis Use Disorder

 - Crippa JA, Hallak JE, Machado-de-Sousa JP, Queiroz RH, Bergamaschi M, Chagas MH, Zuardi AW; Cannabidiol for the treatment of cannabis withdrawal syndrome: a case report; Journal of clinical pharmacy and therapeutics; April 2013; 38(2):162-4